Business Writing Training Cost

 What is Business Writing?

-Business writing is a specialized writing style for written communication, both internal (inside your own company) and external (as with a client.)
+Business writing is a specialized style of communication, both internal (within your company) and external (with clients).
 It’s a very different discipline than academic writing (let alone any other writing in which personal style is paramount), substantially limited in the creativity department, and designed to make practical points as quickly and straightforwardly as possible.

-The qualities upon which business writing today most depends are concision and clarity.
+Business writing today depends most on concision and clarity.
 Learning to express oneself within those confines is an invaluable workplace skill, given that email has become the preferred inter-office communication method.
-There’s no office worker who doesn’t have to read and write emails; a study quoted by GreggU calculated that the average businessperson has to deal with a whopping average of 80 emails daily.
+There’s no office worker who doesn’t need to read and write emails; a study quoted by GreggU calculated that the average businessperson has to deal with a whopping average of 80 emails daily.
 And that’s just email: there are business letters, memoranda, reports, and proposals that all need to be written in business language as well.

-Read more about what business writing is and why you should learn to do it.
+Read more about what business writing is and why you should learn it.

 What Can You Do with Business Writing?

 Business writing is, in today’s commercial landscape, inescapable.
-Consider its most frequently encountered application, the email.
+Consider its most frequently encountered application: email.
 A generation ago, people made internal calls for quick inter-office communication.
-They used to have secretaries who could return calls at the recipient’s convenience.
+They used to have secretaries who would return calls at the recipient’s convenience.
 Today, those calls have all but been replaced by internal email.
 Whether or not you perceive that as faster or slower, it’s an inevitable fact of life.
 Suddenly, people must be able to write in the language of business.

 In-Depth Review of the Training Cost